mgeier/insipid-sphinx-theme-nursery/doc/showcase/sections.rst

 .. compound::

-   The 'rm' command is very dangerous.
+   The :command:`rm` command is very dangerous.
 If you are logged in as root and enter ::

        cd /